dkfbasel/hot-reload/readme.md

 - [x] Enable build mode for webpack
 - [x] Start services with a simple docker-compose up command

+- [x] Enable testing mode for go code
+- [x] Support goconvey for testing go code

+- [ ] Roadmap: Improve goconvey support (or use a custom test web ui)
 - [ ] Roadmap: Allow connection to a cluster of services on a test server (to avoid the need of starting other micro and db services on the local machine)